jwgsim/Master-Thesis-Research-Archive/Addendum A. Data Storage/README.md

 values for each of the networks in a single sample over which a meta-analysis has been obtained.
 To keep the scope of the data manageable, this data has been saved for this one network sample, but not for all 124.

+The size of the simulated data files is unfortunately too large for publishing on GitHub.
+If you would like to access these data you can request them by e-mailing me at j.g.simons@uu.nl.

 <br />

 #### Computer code.